 When removing these cookies from the oven, they are going to be very soft – like, fall apart if you touch them soft.
 That said, you are going to need to let them cool closer to room temperature before removing them from the trays.

-I recommend 20 minutes on a cool countertop but if you are in a rush, you can always put them in front of a fan or open door to cut the time in half.
+I recommend 20 minutes on a cool and freshly cleaned countertop but if you are in a rush, you can always put them in front of a fan or open door to cut the time in half.

 We have experimented with a couple different versions of this recipe and have found a lot of success adding nuts to the chocolate mix.
 Walnuts are one of my personal favorites for pairing with chocolate, but you can easily substitute pecans, peanuts, hazelnuts, or macadamia nuts if you are feeling fancy.